byrnecode/phonebook/README.md

 '/404' - `NotFound.vue` - Catch all 404 page

-Vuex store: 'src/store/index.js' - Vuex modules: contact and notification
+Pinia stores: 'src/stores/..' - contact and notification

 ## Checklist for this task